gauravbhand1611/oms-documentation/everything/guidelines/sanity-checklist.md

 Recently, our instances were migrated to the New Kubernetes Setup to enhance availability.
 When an instance is migrated or upgraded, a thorough sanity check is essential to ensure all functionalities are operational and new updates are implemented successfully.

-{% hint style="info" %}Sanity tests on production instances differ as some instances lack Maarg setup and Solr-based reporting.
-No actions should be performed on production instances; all checks are done on a view-only basis.{ % endhint %}
+{% hint style="info" %} Sanity tests on production instances differ as some instances lack Maarg setup and Solr-based reporting.
+No actions should be performed on production instances; all checks are done on a view-only basis. { % endhint %}

 ## Test Objectives